-Research credits can be earned by (a) participating in research studies, and/or (b) completing article reviews.
-Students can complete any combination of research studies and article reviews to earn their research credits.
+This research participation component requires students to earn three (3.0) research credits during the term by (a) participating in research studies and/or (b) completing article reviews.
+Students can complete any combination of research studies and article reviews to earn their three (3.0) research credits.

-(a) Participating in Research Studies
+Participating in Research Studies: The research study component involves completing tasks and/or questionnaires about topics related to human resources or consumer behaviour.
+Each research study will take one hour or less to complete.
+The credit weight of each study will be determined by the researcher administering the study.
+Shorter studies are typically worth 0.5 credits each, while longer studies are typically worth 1.0 credits each.
+Students can sign up for studies at: https://uwo-danmos.sona-systems.com/ when SONA opens in late September.

-The research study component involves completing tasks and/or questionnaires about topics related to human resources or consumer behaviour.
-Each research study will take less than one hour to complete and will count for either 0.5 credits or 1.0 credits.
-Shorter studies will be worth 0.5 credits each, while longer studies will be worth 1.0 credits each.
-Students can sign up for studies at: https://uwo-danmos.sona-systems.com/.
-Information about accessing the online system and other important details about the research study component will be provided by the instructor during lecture hours and on OWL.
+Information about accessing the online system and other important details about the research study component will be provided by the instructor via our course OWL site early in the term.

-Students who sign up for a study but fail to complete the study on two occasions will have no further opportunity to participate in a research study.
-Instead, the students must complete the article review option or receive a deduction to their grade (2% per 1.0 credit missed).
+Please note: Students who sign up for a study but do not then complete that study on two occasions will have no further opportunity to participate in research studies.
+Instead, the students must complete the article review option or receive a deduction to their grade (2 percentage points per credit missed).